 The Programme Administrator will forward these interim reports to the Utility Regulator.
 Scheme variations should be reported, as soon as they are required, in accordance with Section 4.5.

 5.2 Scheme Completion Reporting

-Once a scheme is completed, Primary Bidders are required to complete a postimplementation form (see Appendix 3) which must be submitted together with other documentation to the Programme Administrator by 30 June.
+Once a scheme is completed, Primary Bidders are required to complete a postimplementation pack which must be submitted together with other documentation to the Programme Administrator by 29 June.

 The documentation submitted must include: